wixplosives/stylable.io/docs/guides/walkthrough/namespace.md

 | layer           | `@layer theme`     | `@layer NS__theme`     |

 :::note
-Stylable does not perform namespacing for `id`, `custom-element` or other symbols at the moment.
+Stylable does not perform namespacing for `id`, `custom-element`, `attribute` or other symbols at the moment.
 We might add additional symbol namespacing support in the future.
 :::

 ## Global